7 underrated places to live outside of the Randstad

 It’s also a really beautiful city, with a cosy city centre filled with small shops and restaurants.

-A cosy and beautiful river-side view of Maastricht.
+A cosy and beautiful riverside view of Maastricht.
 Image: Depositphotos

-Housing pries are reasonable: an apartment will cost you about €160,000, and a family home around €300,000.
+Housing prices are reasonable: an apartment will cost about €160,000, and a family home around €300,000.

 Maastricht is the city that’s furthest away from the Randstad on this list.